yangacer/JSON-CC/README.md

 An instance of var\_t can be one of following types

-    int, int64_t, double, string, null
+    unsigned int, int64_t, double, string, null
     array_t, object_t

-The var\_t is actually a boost::variant class, to get familiar with it, please check the [boost::variant document](http://www.boost.org/doc/libs/1_49_0/doc/html/variant/tutorial.html).
+The var\_t is actually of type boost::variant, to get familiar with it, please check the [boost::variant document](http://www.boost.org/doc/libs/1_49_0/doc/html/variant/tutorial.html).

 ##libjson.so: Pre-built grammar of frequently used iterator types

-The types are std::string::const\_iterator, char const\*, and boost::spirit::istream\_iterator.
+Supplied types are std::string::const\_iterator, char const\*, and boost::spirit::istream\_iterator.
 Note that the boost::spirit::istream\_iterator is an adaptor that allow a parser to read input from std::istream class.
 In case of using theose types, compilation time of user code can be reduced largely via linking the pre-built library.